...

 Effects on Your Bladder

 If the spinal cord damage is partial, you may lose some muscle control, but some signals will still get through.
-This makes intermittent catheterisation (IC) a viable option for bladder emptying, promoting a longer, healthier, and more independent life.
+This makes Clean Intermittent self-catheterisation (CISC) a viable option for bladder emptying, promoting a longer, healthier, and more independent life.
 Read more about it here.

 Effects on Your Bowel